ria034/AutoNav-Path-Planning-and-Control-for-Autonomous-Navigation/README.md

 # The files are
 <li>
   <ul>
-A_shortest_path_list.py --> A* with open list containing the nodes that we are about to explore as dictionaries so as to get the minimum values of heuristics
+A_shortest_path_list.py --> A* with open list containing the nodes that we are about to explore as dictionaries so as to get the minimum values of heuristics </ul>
-A_shortest_path_heap.py --> A* with open list containing the nodes that we are about to explore stores in priority queues or heaps(data structures)
+<ul>A_shortest_path_heap.py --> A* with open list containing the nodes that we are about to explore stores in priority queues or heaps(data structures) </ul>
-A_star_visualization --> Consists of grid to visualize the path, the start and end nodes.
+<ul>A_star_visualization --> Consists of grid to visualize the path, the start and end nodes.</ul>
 </ul></li>
 Yet to implement :
 RRT --> Based sampling based motion planning to see